🧀

 How Does This Even Happen?

-The short answer: influencer marketing.
-Kendall Jenner posts an orange square on Instagram for $250,000.
+Short answer: influencer marketing is a hell of a drug.
+Kendall Jenner posts an orange square for $250K.
 300 million people see it.
-Thousands buy tickets to an event that doesn't exist, run by a 25-year-old whose previous company was already under scrutiny for fraud.
+Thousands buy tickets to a festival that doesn't exist, organized by a 25-year-old whose last company was already under scrutiny.
 Nobody asks questions.
-Nobody does due diligence.
-The orange tile is pretty.
-The island looks nice.
-The FOMO is real.
+Nobody Googles this guy.
+The orange tile is pretty, the island looks nice, and the FOMO does the rest.

-The longer answer: we live in an era where the marketing budget can exceed the actual event budget by 10x and nobody notices.
-McFarland spent millions on influencer promotions and essentially nothing on festival infrastructure.
+Longer answer: we live in an era where the marketing budget can be 10x the actual event budget and nobody blinks.
+McFarland spent millions on influencer posts and basically nothing on, you know, the actual festival.
 The product was the fantasy.
-The experience was always going to be the reality.
-He just assumed he'd figure it out.
-He did not.
+The reality was always going to be cheese sandwiches.
+He just assumed he'd figure it out later.
+He did not figure it out later.

 Multiple event planners warned McFarland the festival couldn't happen.
 He fired them.
 Internal emails show staff begging him to cancel.
 He kept selling tickets.
 This wasn't optimism.
 It was fraud.